AntonVanAssche/music-controls.nvim/README.md

 ## TODO

-Feature I plan on adding in the foreseeable future:
+Features I plan on adding in the foreseeable future:

 -   [ ] Add loop functionality.
     -   'on', 'track' and 'playlist'
--   [ ] Add shuffle functionality.
+-   [X] Add shuffle functionality.
     -   'toggle'
 -   [ ] To be continued...